 For ATPL (H) – The minimum flying experience required for grant of an ATPL is 1000 hrs.

 Recording of Military Flight Time

-The DCA recognize and accepts Military flying time on a one-to-one basis.
+The CAAM recognize and accepts Military flying time on a one-to-one basis.

 6. What are the regulations concerning the carriage of passengers with a PPL?

 The holder of a PPL may only carry non-revenue passengers (MCAR 1996, Eight Schedule, Part A 2.
 (3) (a)).